 11 Things To Do In Marina del Rey With Kids

 Marina del Rey is a small coastal community located four miles north of Los Angeles International Airport.
-It’s the perfect setting for family-friendly outdoor activities.
+It’s the perfect setting for outdoor activities and you’ll find so many things to do with kids.

 MomsLA is your source for Things to do in Los Angeles With Kids.